The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Kennedy told Arena he wanted to speak to his attorney Burke Marshall before they released the statement.

-Arena told Damore that saying yes to Kennedy in that moment and delaying the many questions he had for him—such as why the accident wasn't reported for nine hours—was "something of a low point in my particular case."
+Arena told Damore that saying yes to Kennedy in that moment and delaying the many questions he had for him—such as why the accident wasn't reported for more than nine hours—was "something of a low point in my particular case."

 In the moment, however, Arena helped arrange for a small private plane to take Kennedy back to his home in Hyannis Port, a 10-minute flight.

-But after a few hours went by and Arena hadn't yet heard back from the Kennedy camp, he read the statement to reporters at around 3 p.m.
-He said the senator had been "cooperative" and speculated that being in a "state of shock" could have accounted for the nine-hour delay in reporting the accident.
+But after a few hours went by and Arena hadn't yet heard back from the Kennedy camp, he read the statement to reporters at 3 p.m.
+He also said the senator had been "cooperative" and speculated that being in a "state of shock" could have accounted for the nine-hour delay in reporting the accident.

-With utmost irony, considering putting a man on the moon before the 1960s were over had been one of JFK's primary goals for the U.S. space program, a rapt audience tuning in to watch live coverage leading up to Neil Armstrong taking America's first steps on the moon, saw the broadcast interrupted by a special report coming out of Massachusetts.
+With utmost irony, considering putting a man on the moon before the 1960s were over had been one of JFK's primary goals for the U.S. space program, a rapt audience tuning in to watch live coverage leading up to Neil Armstrong taking humanity's first steps on the moon, saw the broadcast briefly interrupted by a news bulletin coming out of Martha's Vineyard.

 Long before the clock struck midnight on New Year's Eve, the '60s had ended, butchered by the Manson family, shipped out to Vietnam, washed away under a bridge on Chappaquiddick.

-Per McGinniss, the first Boston headlines about the accident indulged their hometown boy and at first Ted Kennedy thought that the accident might not damage him politically, that he could still run for president in 1972.
+Per McGinniss, the first Boston-area headlines about the accident indulged their hometown boy and at first Ted Kennedy thought that the accident might not damage him politically, that he could still run for president in 1972.

 But it was only hours before the press found out what Kennedy had been doing on the island—partying with a group that included six young women, which he had neglected to mention in his statement.
 His press secretary Dick Drayne characterized the gathering as being more in honor of Bobby Kennedy than a post-regatta bacchanal.

 "Ted came by to thank the girls," Drayne told a reporter.
 "Then this one girl had to leave and they were trying to catch a ferry when the accident happened."
-Drayne even threw in that Joan Kennedy had been planning to join her husband the next day, McGinnis wrote.
+Drayne even threw in that Joan Kennedy had been planning to join her husband the next day.

-Reporters also recreated that fateful drive and concluded themselves that Kennedy couldn't have mistakenly turned and had to have been headed for the beach, not the ferry.
+Reporters also recreated that fateful drive and concluded themselves that it was highly unlikely that Kennedy mistakenly turned where he said, and that he must have been headed for the beach, not the ferry.
 Not to mention, there was a house—where the two fishermen went to call the police—right there.
 And, as McGinnis wrote, there were actually three houses Kennedy would've had to pass before returning to the cottage where the party was.

-Local resident Chris "Huck" Look told reporters on July 21 that at about 12:40 a.m. on the night of the accident (also not in keeping with Kennedy's statement) he witnessed a car with a man driving, a woman in the passenger seat and "either another person or some clothing" in the back seat go from the paved main road onto a dirt path, then back up to the road, and then take off toward the bridge.
-He ID'd the Oldsmobile as the car he'd seen.
+Local resident and Deputy Sheriff Christopher "Huck" Look told reporters on July 21 that at about 12:40 a.m. on the night of the accident (also not in keeping with Kennedy's statement) he witnessed a car with a man driving, a woman in the passenger seat and "either another person or some clothing" in the back seat go from the paved main road onto a dirt path, then back up to the road, and then take off toward the bridge.
+At the scene of the accident on July 19, he had identified the Oldsmobile as the car he'd seen.

 Express Newspapers/Getty Images

 Then the diver who first found Kopechne's body told reporters that she was in "a very conscious position," not one that looked as if she'd been knocked out by a crash, but rather with her face pressed to the floorboards, as if she'd been trying to keep her face out of the water for as long as possible, the car having flipped over.

 If help had arrived sooner, he surmised, "there was a good chance the girl could have been saved."

-Meanwhile, all sorts of Kennedy family confidantes and legal and political power brokers were amassing in Hyannis Port at Teddy's house to manage the fallout of this seemingly career-ending debacle.
+Meanwhile, all sorts of Kennedy family confidantes and legal and political power brokers, including former U.S. Defense Secretary Robert McNamara, were piling into Hyannis Port to manage the fallout of this potentially career-ending debacle.

 David Hume Kennerly/Getty Images